samueltremblay65/EmailSift/README.md

 # EmailSift
-Tool to help delete manage junk mail.
+Primitive command line tool for managing junkmail.
+Uses gmail API to retrieve and delete emails from inbox.